OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 * "proto_version": The protocol version transported with the ssh protocol (1.x, 2.x)
 * "software_version": The software version used by end user
+* "hassh": MD5 of hassh algorithms of client or server
+* "hassh.string": hassh algorithms of client or server

+Hassh must be enabled in the Suricata config file (set 'app-layer.protocols.ssh.hassh' to 'yes').

 Example of SSH logging: